 How To Use Powdered Eggs

-Trust me, we have tried and it’s against the law in my county if your lot is small.
-I live on .19 acres, I would get major fines.
-I would love to move but it’s not in the cards this year.
-So before you go out and buy chickens, please check the laws in your county or city.
+Trust me, we tried and it’s against the law in Washington County where we lived if your lot is small.
+I lived on .19 acres, I would get major fines.
+I would love to live on a small farm but it’s not in the cards at our age.
+So before you go out and buy chickens, please check the regulations in your county or city.

-Yes, I could dehydrate my own eggs, but I don’t want to do that.
+Yes, I could dehydrate my eggs, but I don’t want to due to the hassle of cleaning the dehydrator trays once you’re done.
 Here again, I admire those who do.
 Mark and I took classes to get our Master Canning and Preserver Certificate.
-It was critical for us to learn any new canning safety tips, and we did.
+We needed to learn any new canning safety tips, and we did.
+I worry about salmonella as well.
+You must freeze what you dehydrated, it’s not worth the hassle to me.
+Dehydrating Eggs

 We have been dehydrating, canning, and pressure canning together for over 50 years.
 I would rather buy eggs already processed and have a longer shelf-life.
 So, let’s get started.
 In case you missed this post, How to Freeze Eggs: Everything You Need to Know